Is your marketing productive?

 It may be a recency bias.
-It may be the principle of “commitment and consistency” taught by Dr. Robert Cialdini in his book Influence.
-Regardless, once they've done something, not asking for more while the momentum is there is a wasted opportunity.
+It may be the principle of “commitment and consistency” taught by Dr. Robert Cialdini in his book Influence: The Psychology of Persuasion.
+Regardless, once they’ve done something, not asking for more while the momentum is there is a wasted opportunity.

 You’ve heard of the saying:

 “The value of a service diminishes rapidly after the service is rendered.”

 The value (e.g., your offer’s appeal) decays over time.
 The longer you wait, the less relevant your request to take the next action will seem.